- What is cervical cancer?

 - Additional resources

-How women with abnormal Pap test results are treated to prevent cervical cancers from developing
+How women with abnormal Pap test results or pre-cancers are treated

-If an abnormal area is seen during the colposcopy, your doctor will be able to remove it with a loop electrosurgical procedure (LEEP or LLETZ procedure).
-Other options include a cold knife cone biopsy and destroying the abnormal cells with cryosurgery or laser surgery.
+If an abnormal area is seen during the colposcopy, your doctor will be able to remove it with a loop electrosurgical procedure (LEEP or LLETZ procedure, which were discussed in the previous section).
+Other options include a cone biopsy and destroying the abnormal cells with cryosurgery or laser surgery.

-Both cryosurgery and laser surgery can be done in a doctor's office or clinic.
-After cryosurgery, you might have a lot of watery brown discharge for a few weeks.
+During cryosurgery, a metal probe cooled with liquid nitrogen is placed directly on the cervix.
+This kills the abnormal cells by freezing them.
+This can be done in a doctor’s office or clinic.
+After cryosurgery, you may have a lot of watery brown discharge for a few weeks.